metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 Ironic verifies the data against a JSON Schema, whereas currently the networkData field in the BareMetalHost is free-form JSON.
-However, the choice of schema is customisable by a config option, so it could be set to free-form to avoid breaking backward compatibility for existing resources.
+However, the choice of schema is customizable by a config option, so it could be set to free-form to avoid breaking backward compatibility for existing resources.

 With this strategy we would always have to update the network data when it